Syed-Ammad-99/Data-Professional-Survey-Breakdown/README.md

 Q5 - If you were to look for a new job today, what would be the most important thing to you?

-- What is the ideal solution?

-To create a dashboard that provides insights into the top UK YouTubers in 2024 that includes their
-- subscriber count
-- total views
-- total videos, and
-- engagement metrics

-This will help the marketing team make informed decisions about which YouTubers to collaborate with for their marketing campaigns.
+This will help the team to make informed decisions about people which region are more successfull in data related feild.

-3## User story

-As the Head of Marketing, I want to use a dashboard that analyses YouTube channel data in the UK .

-This dashboard should allow me to identify the top performing channels based on metrics like subscriber base and average views.

-With this information, I can make more informed decisions about which Youtubers are right to collaborate with, and therefore maximize how effective each marketing campaign is.

 ## Data source